 But first, you need to remove those chemicals from the soil.
 Put the pot in the sink and let the water pour into the pot for five minutes.
 After that make sure all the excess water is drained.
 Then put back the pot in its saucer.

 I hope in this article I gave you the information that will save your happy bean plant.
-Just try to know the real cause behind your plant suffering.
+Just try to know the real cause behind your plant’s suffering.
 Then follow the appropriate action.
+Finally, potted plants need special care so you don’t reach the point where your plant is dying, this is why I wrote the book Container Gardening: A Step-by-Step Practical Guide.
+Get your copy today through this link.